Mau22Patel/Mau22Patel/README.md

-- 👋 Hi, I’m @Mau22Patel
+- 👋 Hi, I’m @MauPatel
 - 👀 I’m interested in networking and learning from more experienced experts in the tech world.
 - 🌱 I’m currently learning JavaScript and Kotlin as I want to develop my app development skills.
-- 💞️ I’m looking to collaborate on projects and finding solutions to sticky problems.
+- 💞️ I’m looking to collaborate on projects and find solutions to sticky problems.
 - 📫 How to reach me maulik.patel0588@gmail.com

 <!---